gwappa/physiology-data-organization/README.md

 ### What to save and organize?

 - __Raw data__: __all that you obtained during experiments__:
-  - "Any first-order experimental quality being acquired or generated with the use of a distinct method, and being stored to be analyzed later" (Sehara, 2019)
+  - Definition is difficult, but probably something like: "Any first-order experimental quality being acquired or generated with the use of a distinct method, and being stored to be analyzed later" (Sehara, 2019)
-  - In principle, any experimental quality that are acquired and stored by a program (including a human being) may be a set of raw data.
+  - In principle, any experimental quality that are acquired and stored by a program (including a human being) may be considered as "raw data":
+    - Videos
+    - Traces of physiological measurements
-  - Videos, traces of physiological measurements, annotated states of behavior or a behavioral task etc.
+    - Annotated states of behavior or a behavioral task
+    - etc.
-  - The data you obtained through conversion or analysis is normally _not_ considered as the raw data (but there are always some exceptions e.g. when your data uses a closed/proprietary format).
+  - The data you obtained through conversion or analysis is normally _not_ considered as the raw data (but there may be always some exceptions e.g. when your data uses a closed/proprietary format).
 - __Metadata__: __every parameter you set to obtain the data__, including:
   - _Information about animals_: e.g. species/strain/sex, date of birth, animal-specific experimental conditions, date of surgery, dates of behavioral trainings and sessions
   - _Information about experimental conditions_: e.g. type of the virus/drug(s) used, the protocol of viral/drug injection (method/area/type etc.), the type and the algorithm of the behavioral task or the stimulation protocol, input resistance of the pipette